ENDLESS ACTIVITIES ON OFFER IN THIS WILDERNESS...

-Both vast rivers are endlessly rich in entertainment with an extraordinary variety of bird-life.
-Take a canoe and enjoy travelling down the river, totally at peace but for the sound of a fish eagle or loerie.
-Spend the day angling or exploring the interesting flora on the river’s edge.
+Both vast rivers offer endless activities with an extraordinary variety of bird-life.
+Take a canoe and enjoy travelling down the river, totally at peace but for the sound of a Fish Eagle or Loerie.
+Have a swim in “Home Pool” – natural “pool” formed by the estuary, or spend the day angling or exploring the interesting flora on the river’s edge.

 The shoreline here is exactly what has made the Wild Coast legendary; long white beaches edge the blue waters of the Indian Ocean as far as the eye can see.
 There is sea-edge life to explore as well; rock pools, extraordinary sea shells and fish in the shallow waters of every shape and size, with fishing being a major drawcard.

 Dolphins can be seen all year round.
 Humpback and Southern Right Whales, migrating from the Antarctic, are seen daily between June and November.
 Orcas have also been spotted off the Wild Coast.

 Hiking north or south will reveal a variety of scenic splendour, perfect for budding photographers or amateurs alike.
 Nqabara Eco River Lodge is perfectly situated.

 Central to The Haven Hotel & Kobb Inn making it the perfect halfway stop on spectacular longer hikes through the Dwesa Reserve.
 The walk from Kobb Inn is quite easy as it is flat, while the walk from the Haven includes a couple of hills/krantzes.
 Catering for hikers can be done (booking in advance), alternatively hikers can book in for the night.
 If you are keen on something shorter and local you can enjoy a guided walking trail and learn about the myriad of birds in the area.